intel-mpx/intel-mpx.github.io/pages/usability.md

 As can be seen, around 10% of programs break already at the weakest level 1 of MPX protection (without narrowing of bounds and protecting only writes).
 At the highest security level 6 (with enabled `BNDPRESERVE`), most of the programs fail.

 As for other approaches, no programs broke under AddressSanitizer.
-For SafeCode, around 70% programs executed correctly (all Phoenix, half of PARSEC, and 3/4 of SPEC).
+For SAFECode, around 70% programs executed correctly (all Phoenix, half of PARSEC, and 3/4 of SPEC).
 SoftBound---being a prototype implementation---showed poor results, with only simple programs surviving (all Phoenix, one PARSEC, and 6 SPEC).
 See details below.

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }